oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 preserves privacy and does not disclose details about the credential to the Issuer.
 It is important to note that the timing of such requests could potentially serve as a side-channel.

-Verifier/Verifier unlinkablility and presentation unlinkablility can be achieved using batch issuance: A batch of credentials based on the same claims is issued to the Holder instead of just a single credential.
+Verifier/Verifier unlinkability and presentation unlinkability can be achieved using batch issuance: A batch of credentials based on the same claims is issued to the Holder instead of just a single credential.
 The Holder can then use a different credential for each Verifier or even for each session with a Verifier.
 New key binding keys and